 Stakeholder engagement is a relatively new term in business.
 Yes, “Stakeholders” have been there since the dawn of the earliest IPO.

-The concepts related to stakeholder engagement are slowly but surely gaining popularity on the other hand.
+The concepts related to stakeholder analysis and engagement are slowly but surely gaining popularity on the other hand.

 We will tell you exactly why.

 If you think employees, vendors, customers, shareholders, regulatory/government agencies, even your competitors, play a vital role in a company’s success or failure, you can’t afford to miss a single word of this write-up.

 What you will find in this write-up

 - Benefits of Stakeholder Engagement